 Learn about West African and Afro-Cuban traditions for praising Jesus through the art of drumming.
-No experience drumming?
+Drums will be provided!
 Bring an open mind and your sense of joy.

-DINNER CLUB - groups will decide their time and place of meetings
+DINNER CLUB - groups will decide their time and place of meeting

 Break bread with old and new friends in your homes or in restaurants.